GeneticResources/GENESIS_PRS/README.md

 Please cite the following paper when you use GENESIS:

-Zhang, Yan, et al. "Estimation of complex effect-size distributions using summary-level statistics from genome-wide association studies across 32 complex traits" Nature Genetics (2018): https://doi.org/10.1038/s41588-018-0193-x.
+Zhang, Yan, et al. "Estimation of complex effect-size distributions using summary-level statistics from genome-wide association studies across 32 complex traits."
+Nature genetics 50.9 (2018): 1318.

 ## Contact the Author